SocialGouv/oblik/README.md

 ### Docker Image

 The Docker image for the Oblik operator is available and can be used to run the operator in your Kubernetes cluster.

-### Helm Charts

-Helm charts are provided in the `charts/oblik` directory of the repository for easy deployment.

 ## Environment Variables